FeuchtT/n-body-Code_STEX/README.md

 # n-body-Code_STEX
 Euler-Cromer-n-body-Algorithmus for studying dynamics of n-particle systems.
 Basic implementation.
+Not fast.